 Data Visualization as Rorschach Test

-A single data visualization–a time series graph of global death rate–elicited three wildly different interpretations.
-This reminds us that (a) data interpreters bring their own priorities and domain ...
+A single data visualization--a time series graph of global death rate--elicited three wildly different interpretations.
+This reminds us that (a) data interpreters bring their own priorities and domain expertise to ...

 Further exploration of the boundary between truth and untruth